furio/py-google-safelist/README.md

 path=./save
 ```

-You'll need also a Redis server (as per config section).
+You'll need also a Redis server, it'll be used as a cache for tempoarary queries.

 ## Docker